-Parallel search in both these databases (and many others) is possible through Xerxes – the TBU Library information portal.
+Parallel search in both these databases (and many others) is possible through Information Resources Portal.

 The Hirsch index (h-index) is an index that attempts to measure both the productivity and impact of the published work of an individual scientist or of a group of authors.
 The index is based on the set of the scientist’s most cited papers and the number of citations that they have received in other publications and is available in the Web of Science and Scopus databases.
 The H-index equals to the serial number of the relevant publication whose number of citations is the same or higher than its serial number.

 - Article D — 4 citations